30 September 2020

 Before accepting a new appointment, the SSA/RI must consider and justify the decision to accept the appointment.
 In doing so the SSA/RI will consider (amongst other areas) independence, ethics and risk issues, the Firm’s expertise, values and resources, its ability to carry out the work and the Firm’s anti-money laundering procedures.

-An internal review of independence practices is included in the Annual Compliance Review which is conducted by SWATuk.
-Buzzacott LLP confirms that the Annual Compliance Review has been conducted in the year under review.
+An internal review of independence practices is included in the Annual Audit Compliance Review which is conducted by Mercia.
+Buzzacott LLP confirms that the Annual Audit Compliance Review has been conducted in the year under review.

-A formal report is made to the Firm’s Audit & Assurance Technical Committee and any points arising are the subject of action points.
+A formal report is made to the Firm’s Audit & Assurance Technical Committee and any points arising are the subject of action points which form part of the firm’s Audit Quality Action Plan.

 7. Continuing professional development

 All SSA/RIs in the Firm are members of the Institute of Chartered Accountants in England and Wales (ICAEW).
-All members must undertake Continuing Professional Development (CPD) to ensure that they maintain their skills and knowledge.
+All members must undertake Continuing Professional Development (CPD) to ensure that they maintain their skills and knowledge and all SSAs/RIs must undertake additional CPD to comply with the International Accounting Education Standards Board’s International Education Standard 8 Professional Competence for Engagement Partners Responsible for Audits of Financial Statements.

 8. Partner remuneration

-Each partner is subject to a performance review with the Managing Partner and partners are remunerated according to a number of factors including those arising from this review.
+Each Equity Partner is subject to a performance review with the Managing Partner and Equity Partners are remunerated according to a number of factors including those arising from this review.

 The Firm considers that no partner remuneration is contingent upon any basis that would compromise the independence of any audit, including the sale of non-audit services.